-With Tricare Standard, Tricare Reserve, or Retired:
+Booking Appointments with Tricare Standard, Tricare Reserve, or Retired:

 You don’t need to call any specialized Tricare number to book an appointment.
 Just call the office you wish to be seen by and ask if they are a TRICARE-authorized provider.
 Referrals aren’t required, but some services may require prior authorization.
 You can also get care at military hospitals or clinics on a space-available basis.

-Tricare for Life:
+Scheduling an Appointment with Tricare for Life: